 Editing and reviewing: Christian Olt, Carola Israel, Elisabeth v.
-Münch (GIZ - ecosan@giz.de)
+Münch (GTZ ecosan programme - ecosan@gtz.de)

 All SuSanA materials are freely available following the opensource concept for capacity development and non-profit use, so long as proper acknowledgement of the source is made when used.
 Users should always give credit in citations to the original author, source and copyright holder.